 It is very important that you order the proper torsion springs for your self-storage roll-up door.
 You will need to make several important measurements that must be accurate.
 If you are not careful when you make these measurements, your self-storage roll-up door may not work as it did before.

-Many springs for self-storage roll-up doors are gapped.
+Many self-storage roll-up door springs are gapped.
 If you have gapped springs, make sure that you take the compressed length and that you completely compress the spring when taking the 10- and 20-coil measurements.
 A gapped spring will allow a card or a dollar bill to slip between the coils without stretching the spring.

 You will also need to determine the wind of the spring.
 This will be either right or left, and it corresponds to the right or left side of the door when you are on the inside.